Skip to content

 "Trend is your friend until the bend"

 How to identify trend: 1.
 The Daily chart can be opened 2.
 Last 20-50 candles can be looked at 3.
 Higher highs + higher lows = Uptrend 4.
 Lower highs + lower lows = Downtrend 5.
-Mixed = Range (avoid or range-trade)
+Mixed = Range (avoid or use range-based analysis)

-Educational examples for trend alignment: - Uptrend context: Many traders focus on IGN signals (aligned with trend) - Downtrend context: Many traders focus on BDN/CAP signals (aligned with trend) - Range context: Some traders observe bounces off support/resistance levels
+Educational examples for trend alignment: - Uptrend context: Focus on IGN signals (aligned with trend) - Downtrend context: Focus on BDN/CAP signals (aligned with trend) - Range context: Observe bounces off support/resistance levels

-When to counter-trend: - Only after CHOCH confirmation - Only with strong Pentarch signal at major level - Only if experienced trader
+When to counter-trend: - Only after CHOCH confirmation - Only with strong Pentarch signal at major level - Only with experience

 πŸ“Š Signal-Specific Best Practices